Tony Romeo: Career

+Death

 During the last 15 years of his life, Romeo was a resident of Pleasant Valley.
-He died at home at the age 56 on June 23, 1995.
+He died at home at the age of 56 on June 23, 1995.
 His death was attributed to a heart attack.
-Romeo was survived by his mother Irene Romeo Perrelle of Watervliet, and his brother Frank Romeo of Watervliet.
+Romeo was survived by his mother, Irene Romeo Perrelle of Watervliet, and his brother Frank Romeo of Watervliet.

+In 2024, producer Al Gomes was asked by Romeo's family to complete a demo that Romeo was working on at the time of his death.
+The finished recording, "Christmas Star," was released on June 24, 2025.